slackydev/SimpleOCR/README.md

     ShadowMaxValue:Int32;       //max brightness of the shadow (0..255)

     Threshold: Int32;           //we can use threshold instead tho to get it working with most colors.
-    ThreshInv: LongBool;        //? invert the threshold, so that dark = bright, bright = dark? end;
+    ThreshInv: LongBool;        //invert the threshold? end;
 ```
 Notice that if the color is set to `-1` either shadow, or Threshold must be defined.